lkameya/leo-blog/src/pages/learning-gatsby/index.md

 Initially, I have built my blog into WordPress environment, so I decided to move to Gatsby for learning purposes, and I was surprised by its performance.
 I won't go back to WordPress.
 Now I can manage my posts by writing Markdown files and committing them to my GitHub.

-Therefore, there will be no database layer in my blog and no server at all!
+Another point is there will be no database layer in my blog and no server at all!

 I will try to build my next landing pages using Gatsby.